raisepartner/postgres-curl/README.md

 # postgres-curl

-Utility image based on postgres with curl installed
+Utility image based on postgres with curl installed.